tock/tock/doc/reference/trd104-syscalls.md

   - `yield-wait`
   - `yield-no-wait`

 The first call, `yield-wait`, blocks until an upcall executes.
-This is the only blocking system call in Tock.
-It is commonly used to provide a blocking I/O interface to userspace.
+It is commonly used to provide a blocking I/O interface to userspace or to indicate to the kernel that the process has no work to do so the system can be put into a sleep state.
 A userspace library starts a long-running operation that has an upcall, then calls `yield-wait` to wait for an upcall.
 When the `yield-wait` returns, the process checks if the resuming upcall was the one it was expecting, and if not calls `yield-wait` again.

 The second call, `yield-no-wait`, executes a single upcall if any is pending.
 If no upcalls are pending it returns immediately.